 “It wouldn’t be Warhammer 40,000 without tons of stuff hanging off your character, including weapons, scrolls, chains, books, medals, and what have you! … I feel like we are going to have the coolest looking characters of any MMO, ever.
 Of course that isn’t all that hard to achieve being that everything in Warhammer 40,000 is over-the-top badass!
 Once we begin releasing images, feel free to call me on that remark.”

 On March 29th 2012, THQ made the choice to refocus the game and its development, switching from an MMO format to an "immersive single player and online multiplayer experience."

-No further word on the game's development has been heard of in over a year since the downsizing.
+No further word on the game's development was heard of before THQ filed for bankruptcy.

-Dark Millennium Online takes place within the contemporary storyline of Warhammer 40k, well after the Horus Heresey.
-A teaser released at E3 2010 identifies the game's location as the Sargos Sector and will feature a conflict between the forces of Order and Destruction over control of the area.
+Dark Millennium Online was to take place within the contemporary storyline of Warhammer 40,000, well after the Horus Heresey.
+A teaser released at E3 2010 identified the game's location as the Sargos Sector and would feature a conflict between the forces of Order and Destruction over control of the area.

-Vigil plans to slowly release more information on Dark Millennium Online throughout the years leading up to the game's launch in 2013.
-Despite being far from release, the game is already generating significant attention due to the long history of the IP and the pedigree of the people overseeing the project.
+Vigil planned to slowly release more information on Dark Millennium Online throughout the years leading up to the game's launch in 2013.
+But, that never happened.

 Confirmed Races and Classes

 The Adeptus Astartes or Space Marines are the elite of the Imperium's fighting force, being resilient and fearsome warriors they are a force to be reckoned with.
 Most Space Marines are armed with the holy Bolter (an automatic rifle) and close combat weapons, although some favour heavier weapons.
 They also wear thick power armour, making them resilient to most attacks.